adamtuma/justice_scraper/README.md

 # Justice Scraper

-This program scraper company information from the official register available at justice.cz
+This program scrapes company information from the official register available at justice.cz

 Created by Adam Tůma